 Heritage at Risk

-Nationally there is a strong focus upon tackling Heritage at Risk, with a register being published annually by Historic England.
-This register previously focused specifically upon Grade I and II* Listed Buildings, but has been extended to include Conservation Areas, Registered Parks and Gardens, Registered Battlefields and Scheduled Monuments that are considered to be 'at risk'.
-The 2016 register for Newcastle contains 12 Listed Buildings, 1 Registered Battlefield, 2 Registered Park & Gardens and 2 Scheduled Ancient Monuments.
+Heritage At Risk is a national survey compiled by Historic England.
+A register is published annually which includes Grade I and II* Listed Buildings, Conservation Areas, Registered Parks and Gardens, Registered Battlefields and Scheduled Monuments that are considered to be 'at risk'.

-Following on from this national focus, Historic England continues to promote the requirement for a local 'at risk' register.
+Historic England also continues to promote the requirement for a local 'at risk' register.
 This extends the concept of 'at risk' to all Grade II Listed Buildings.